 A great way to protect butterfly wings is by laminating them.
 Most office stores have lamination machines but only a few have them out for public use.
 Call around to find an office store where you can physically laminate the butterfly wings using their machine.
 You usually only pay for the lamination pouch.
 If you do enough butterfly jewelry, it would be in your interest to purchase a thermal lamination machine, plus the pouches, to do this at home.
 Machines in the $50-100 range will suffice and are sold at office stores.

-Since wings aren’t perfectly flat sometimes you need to laminate the wing several times or cut it out and laminate again to make sure the lamination is fully sealed.
-Lamination machines also have temperature settings that might need to be adjusted.
-I usually keep my temperature setting right in the middle range.
+Since wings aren’t perfectly flat, sometimes you need to laminate the wing several times or, cut it out and laminate again to make sure the lamination is fully sealed.
+Lamination machines also have temperature settings that might need adjustment.
+I usually keep my temperature setting in the middle range.

-You’re not limited to just jewelry, butterfly wings are great in home décor items as well such as door knobs, magnets, bookmarks, and ornaments!
-Who knows what you will come up with!
+You’re not limited to just jewelry!
+Butterfly wings are great in home décor items as well such as doorknobs, magnets, bookmarks, and ornaments.
+Who knows what you will come up with.

 No butterflies were harmed for the purposes of this tutorial.
 These real butterfly wings were acquired after the butterfly’s natural passing from butterfly preservation farms worldwide.